Vacuum energy in effective field theory of general relativity

 where

 we obtain

 Choosing $f(g)=2\sqrt{-g}$ from Eqs.~(\ref{trans}), (\ref{EEOM}) and (\ref{def2}) we obtain

 Using the expansion around the Minkowski background and employing dimensional regularization, the first term in Eq.~(\ref{cond1}) involving $\delta(0)$ vanishes.
-The second term with derivatives also vanishes due to the translational invariance of the theory in a Minkowski background.
+In the second term the derivatives can be taken out of the path integral.
+Calculating the integral by perturbative expansion around the Minkowski background one obtains result which does not depend on the spacetime coordinates due to translational invariance of the Minkowski background.
+By acting with derivatives on this constant expression one gets vanishing result.
 The remaining third term corresponds to the vacuum energy, which hence turns out to vanish in all orders of perturbation theory.

 To summarize, the cosmological constant term, viewed as a parameter of the effective Lagrangian, is known to be uniquely fixed from the consistency condition of the theory in Minkowski background \cite{Burns:2014bva}.
 On the other hand, the condition of vanishing of the vacuum energy also fixes the cosmological constant parameter uniquely.
 In this paper, we have shown that the resulting two values of the cosmological constant coincide to all orders in perturbation theory.
 Thus, one can conclude that by demanding the vanishing of the vacuum energy within perturbation theory one is uniquely lead to a consistent EFT in the Minkowski background.
 The resulting effective action, expressed in terms of local operators, is free of the effective cosmological constant term.